8osco/academic_performance_analysis/README.md

 [placeholder!! - Learners should provide commentary on why they chose specific methods and explain limitations or alternative approaches.
 This can be done in a markdown section of the notebook or as a reflective section in the dashboard.]

+Explain how data analytics and AI can address specific challenges or opportunities.
+Learners can outline AI solutions (e.g., Copilot or gen AI ideation) used in the analysis and their impact on solving domain-specific problems.]

 --------------------------